Close

 The idea that any aliens the human race might encounter will look even vaguely humanoid is so tired.
 While the proliferation of humanoid aliens in science fiction is understandable – it can be hard to conceive of creatures so foreign we might not even recognize them as sentient.
 But it does happen!
 Here are five more of our favorite non-humanoid aliens in sci-fi.

-The Ghorf ( opens in a new windowKnight by Timothy Zahn)
+The Ghorf (Knight by Timothy Zahn)

-Rainbow Bamboo ( opens in a new windowSemiosis by Sue Burke)
+Rainbow Bamboo (Semiosis by Sue Burke)

-opens in a new windowPoster Placeholder of - 76Semiosis is a first-contact novel about plants, and at its heart is the relationship between the human settlers on the planet Pax, and a species of plant known as rainbow bamboo, which has a collective consciousness that takes the name Stevland (long story).
+Image Placeholder of - 43Semiosis is a first-contact novel about plants, and at its heart is the relationship between the human settlers on the planet Pax, and a species of plant known as rainbow bamboo, which has a collective consciousness that takes the name Stevland (long story).
 Stevland’s voice, once it and the settlers have figured out how to communicate, is fascinating – it has awareness of all parts of its root network at once, and can manipulate its chemical reactions to grow faster, slower, in new places, or to communicate danger or opportunity to its human friends and other plants alike.

 Sandworms (The Dune series by Frank Herbert, Brian Herbert, and Kevin J. Anderson)

-Placeholder of -62How could we not include Sandworms, honestly?
+Placeholder of -16How could we not include Sandworms, honestly?
 They’re iconic in the science fiction world, and for good reason.
 These leviathans, indigenous to the planet Arrakis, are instrumental to the production of the highly valued spice melange, though they’re intermittently dangerous to the people who harvest said spice.
 And though the sandworms can be managed and (occasionally) ridden, they can never truly be tamed.

-The Gelet ( opens in a new windowThe City in the Middle of the Night by Charlie Jane Anders)
+The Gelet (The City in the Middle of the Night by Charlie Jane Anders)

 The Gelet are a species of individuals who share a telepathic group mind and a collective memory.
 They’re sentient, empathetic, and ambitious, aiming for a goal as lofty as saving their dying planet.
 And when Sophie, the protagonist, befriends them, they introduce her to a future filled with one thing she never anticipated: hope.